Game Parks & Sites

 Most of the gorillas live in Bwindi, which is where we try to see them.
-The parks are covered in rainforest and thick bamboo.
+These parks are covered in rainforest and thick bamboo.
 Aside from the gorillas other animals you might see while trekking to the gorillas are colobus monkeys but the thick forest makes game spotting hard.
-The trek to gorillas can take; if you’re lucky less than an hour up to all day long.
+The trek to gorillas can take, if you’re lucky, less than an hour, to all day long.

 The trekking is done with ranger guides who follow the gorillas from their previous night’s nests.
 (They do build nests in trees or on the ground every night to sleep in).
 Once you reach the gorillas, you sit with them for an hour, while they normally feed or relax near you.
 There are a number of rules to follow when you’re around the gorillas, the guides will show you how to follow.

 Jinja, Uganda overlooks Lake Victoria, one of the largest lakes in the world.
 The White Nile flows north from the lake towards Egypt.
 Owen Falls Dam blocks the river below which are the Owen Falls.
 On and around the river you can; white water raft, canoe, horse ride, bungee jump, jet boat, quad bike and help with local community projects.